brandon3sican/denr_travel_order/README.md

 # DENR Travel Order Information System (DENR-TOIS)

-A comprehensive Travel Order Management System for the Department of Environment and Natural Resources (DENR) built with Laravel 10 and Tailwind CSS 3.
-This system streamlines the process of creating, managing, and tracking travel orders within the organization.
+A comprehensive Travel Order Management System for the Department of Environment and Natural Resources (DENR) built with Laravel 10, Tailwind CSS 3, and Livewire.
+This system streamlines the process of creating, managing, and tracking travel orders within the organization with a modern, responsive interface.

+## 🚀 Key Features

+- **Modern, Responsive UI** - Built with Tailwind CSS for a clean, professional look that works on all devices
+- **Advanced Filtering** - Powerful filtering system with date range picker for easy data retrieval
+- **Role-Based Access Control** - Fine-grained permissions for different user roles
+- **Real-time Updates** - Livewire-powered components for seamless user experience
+- **Comprehensive Reporting** - Generate detailed travel order reports with filtering options
+- **Email Notifications** - Automatic notifications for travel order status updates
+- **Document Generation** - Generate and print travel orders in PDF format

 ## 📋 System Workflow